ProjectPythia/pythia-foundations/foundations/github/github-issues.md

 ---

-## What are GitHub Issues and Discussions?
+## What are GitHub issues and discussions?

 GitHub provides two different, but related mechanisms for communicating within a repository about a project: _issues_ and _discussions_.